cleancoded/Shopify-Add-Trustpilot-Reviews-to-Slider/README.md

 ## Introduction

-This gem is used for importing Shopify add Trustpilot reviews to slider.
+This gem is used for importing Shopify Add Trustpilot Reviews to Slider.

 ## Requirements